 Irish Soda Bread Muffins

 Serves 6.
-Adapted from Richard Corrigan's recipe here.
+Adapted from Richard Corrigan's recipe, found here.

 250g plain flour